 A Turkish Recipe for Köfte

 This is a recipe for standard köfte.
-If you travel around Turkey, you will see meat köfte of various shapes and slightly different ingredients depending on the region you're in.
-Right, on with our recipe:
+If you travel around Turkey, you will see meat köfte of various shapes and slightly different ingredients depending on the region you’re in.
+For example, you can find one regional twist on this Turkish staple by taking a look at our Tekirdağ köfte recipe.

-- First of all, go to your local butcher and get 250g of minced beef or lamb.
+- First of all, go to your local butcher and get 250g of minced beef or lamb – or even a mix of both.
 Our local butcher in Fethiye is really good and minces the meat for us.
 Lean mince is more healthy but for a decent köfte, you need to at least go for orta yağlı meat (medium fat) as it softens the texture a little and makes them more juicy.

 - In a hot pan, toast a pinch of cumin seed, 2 fennel seeds (they’re strong so no more than 2), and a pinch of coriander seed.
 This only takes a couple of minutes.
 Take them off the heat as soon as you can smell them.